SimpleVM/simpleVMClusterWorkshop/part52.md

    Please store the second command somewhere temporarily on your laptop.
 You will have to execute it once all workers are active.
    ![](./figures/active_worker.png)

    All worker nodes must be active.
-Then you can open a new terminal in the research environment.
-You can then run the following commands.
+Then you can open a new terminal in the research environment and run the following commands.

    ```
    cd ~/